defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 transparent usage might be a sign that some users misunderstand the privacy level provided by transparent transactions, or that users are forced into making parts of their transactions transparent by third-parties who do not fully support shielded addresses.

+I know of at least one anecdote where someone put themselves at risk by using a transparent address, because they thought "Zcash is private."

-In our view, this problem should be tackled with (a) research into how frequently users misunderstand the privacy properties of using transparent addresses, (b) UX design within wallets that communicates privacy levels clearly and simply, and (c) community pushes and more engineering effort to increase shielded support.
+In my view, this problem should be tackled with (a) research into how frequently users misunderstand the privacy properties of using transparent addresses, (b) UX design within wallets that communicates privacy levels clearly and simply, (c) support requests from the community to third parties and extra engineering effort to increase shielded adoption, (d) an eventual removal of transparent addresses, replaced by the use of viewing keys.

 ### Mitigating C++ Memory Corruption Bug Risk in Zcashd